-Note: In the existing specs, UDM contacts AMF on Namf_communication service to trigger the re-registration required or reauthentication required with deregistration first.
-Therefore, UDM can use the same Namf_communication service for reauthentication without performing the deregistration.
+NOTE: In the existing specs, UDM contacts AMF on Namf_communication service to trigger the re-registration required or re-authentication required with deregistration first.
+Therefore, UDM can use the same Namf_communication service for re-authentication without performing the deregistration.

-5. Based on the received indication, the AMF shall start the primary reauthentication procedure.
+5. Based on the received indication, the AMF shall start the primary re-authentication procedure.

 6. AMF shall invoke Nausf_UEAuthetication_Authenticate Request with SUPI and SN-Name.